Romanito/MSFS2020-PilotPathRecorder/README.md

 # Version History
+v1.3.0rom1 - Added several features:
+- Export flights to KMZ files (smaller than KML)
+- Upload files to a server via FTP or SFTP
+- Made the main window more responsive to resizing and to initial SimConnect connection attempt
+- Changed the exported file name pattern:
+    - Sortable date first
+    - Flight route (first and last waypoints)
+    - Aircraft name

 v1.3.0
 - Added ability to automatically start and stop the recorder based on flight ground speed.
 This way you will never forget to log your flight.